 Key Ares of Development

-Lautoka is the second largest urbane centre in the country and plans to extend its municipal boundaries are expected to fuel further development.
+Lautoka is the second largest urbane centre in the country and plans for Lautoka's municipal boundary expansions are expected to fuel further development.
 Its residential inventory is expected to be boosted with the addition of about 400 lots at Tavakubu by the Housing Authority of Fiji.
 Wairabetia lays on the city’s outskirts, between Lautoka and Saweni and is home to a considerable farming community and upcoming commercial developments.
 This includes a multi-million shopping mall, the first in the area.

 Further along, Vuda is a picturesque marina hub for yachtsmen and yachtswomen travelling the South Pacific during the Southern Hemisphere winter.
 There are several resorts in its vicinity, including the newly opened Nila Beach Resort and Sunny Bay, an upcoming, waterfront residential community.
 Also coming up is the Vuda Hideaway Resort, an addition to the Sigatoka-based Hideaway Resort, owned by the Fiji Teachers Union- Corporative Thrift and Credit Limited.

 In early 2017, the Tappoo family opened its second TappooCity complex in the country in the heart of Lautoka, housing a cinema and retail outlets that has quickly made it a central meeting point in the city.